node-loaders/loaders/workspaces/mock/README.md

 Mock uses an unique approach.
 Importing using mock will create an alternative version of the module using mocked file names.
 ESM supportes url, mock adds necessary metadata to the url search parameters.
 CJS uses absolute paths, the metadata is stored and passed using a uuid appended to the file path folowing a `.mock` extension.
-The mocked files will continue until `maxDepth` is reached (1 by default, only direct imports).
+The mocked files will continue until `maxDepth` is reached (-1 by default, deep import).

 Prior art: [proxyquire](https://github.com/thlorenz/proxyquire), [esmock](https://github.com/iambumblehead/esmock).